KxSystems/docs/docs/ref/amend.md

 Note multiple replacements of some items-at-depth in `d`, corresponding to the multiple updates in the earlier example.

-## Unary map
+## Unary iterable

-The ternary, replaces the selection with the results of applying `u` to them.
+The ternary replaces the selection with the results of applying `u` to them.

 ```q
 q)d